Washington state Supreme Court denies Seattle’s bid for income tax on wealthy households

 Washington’s Supreme Court has rejected Seattle’s bid to reinstate an income tax on wealthy households, dealing a major blow to advocates for tax system reform in the state.

-In a unanimous decision, the Supreme Court on Thursday denied the city’s quest to overturn rulings against the tax by a King County Superior Court judge and the state Court of Appeals.
+In a majority decision, the Supreme Court on Thursday denied the city’s quest to overturn rulings against the tax by a King County Superior Court judge and the state Court of Appeals.

 The Supreme Court’s dismissed Seattle’s petition for review and a petition written by the Economic Opportunity Institute.

-Note: Correction: This story has been corrected.
-An earlier version described the Supreme Court’s decision as unanimous.
-It was a majority vote.